 5. Market the Business Confidentially

-In selling anything for a good price, you want to have a great marketing plan.
-With selling a business, you want to reach as many potential buyers as possible, but you want to keep the sale confidential.
+In selling any business for the highest price, you want to have a great marketing plan.
+You want to reach as many potential buyers as possible with selling a business, but you want to keep the sale confidential.
 This way, customers and employees don’t find out before the deal is done and get concerned or become a distraction.
 An experienced business broker is skilled at writing ads to bring in the right buyers and qualify them so that you focus on the best buyers who are most likely to give a good offer and have finances in place to close on the deal.
 A top business brokerage will advertise the business through many different avenues, including the internet, email marketing, and social media.
 They will also have a large network of contacts in your industry, as well as related industries and private equity groups.

 6. Keep an Open Mind on Potential Buyers

 Sometimes the best offer may come from a buyer within your industry, and sometimes it may come from outside your sector.
-Of course, we want to make sure all potential buyers are financially qualified and have the necessary skills to run your business.
+Of course, we want to make sure all potential buyers are financially qualified to buy your business at the highest price and have the necessary skills to run your business.
 Still, as long as you are willing to stay on after the sale, you can teach them or a manager that they hire how to run the business.
 That brings us to the next topic.

 7. Provide a Transition after the sale

-To get top dollar for your company, you must offer a transition period to most buyers.
+To sell your business for the highest profit, you must offer a transition period to most buyers.
 Even if they already know the industry, they will want you to stay on to introduce them to the employees, customers, as well as teaching them the way that you do business.
 Transition periods vary greatly and depend on the needs of the buyer.
 As long as you are open to providing what the buyer needs, that is a benefit.
 After the transition period, the owner’s function in the business will need to be replaced, and someone will need to learn these functions in the company.
+Training new business owners will help sell your business for the highest price.

 8. Owner’s Role in the Company